ChangUk/pyCollaborativeFiltering/README.md

 * User-user similarity does not include those of neighbors whose similarity is zero or lower value.
 * The similarity between users is multiplied by a weight according to the number of co-rated items.
 (Significance Weighting)
 * The algorithm basically uses the cosine similarity considering only co-rated items.
 (Another measure such as Pearson is also applicable.)
+* Support binary type(rated or not) of rating data.

 ## Input data format
 UserID \t ItemID \t Count \n